 OU 1-Zone 3 - Complete all soil remediation in Summer 2019.

 |Allied Paper, Inc./Portage Creek/Kalamazoo River *||5||Kalamazoo||Michigan||Final||Complete settlement agreement(s) to support continuing cleanup effort.|

-Sign Record of Decision for residential soil cleanup in Spring 2019.
+Sign Record of Decision for residential soil cleanup in Fall 2019.

 |Des Moines TCE (aka Dico Company)||7||Des Moines||Iowa||Final||Complete settlement agreement(s) to support cleanup and redevelopment.|

 |Bonita Peak Mining District||8||San Juan County||Colorado||Final||Develop an adaptive management plan and site strategic plan by the end of calendar year 2019 and Long-Term Site Strategy by June 2020.|